indremontvilaite/Project1/README.md

 Project output is a list with Startup name suggestions.

 ## How to start
 Program `code` is written in Python 3.
 The program uses *googletrans* and *random* packages.
+Before running the program, *googletrans* should be installed.

+``$ pip install googletrans``

+More information about googletrans are available [here](https://pypi.org/project/googletrans/).

-To start the project run `main.py` file. you need to give input for the program to recieve suggestions for Startup.
+To start the project, run `main.py` file.
+You need to answer the given questions in order to recieve suggestions for Startup. *Usa.text* and *first_names.txt* are input files to main.py program and have to be in the same folder as `main.py` file.

+## Build status
+Startup name selection algorithm is quite simple, not all style options are fully used in the algorithm.